Cheryl Tiu

 Cheryl Tiu (張美鈴 (张美铃, Zhang Meiling, Tiuⁿ Bílêng)) is a Chinese-Filipino international journalist and a media personality based in Manila, Philippines.

 Tiu maintains a regular weekly column for the Philippine Star called “In Between Deadlines,” where she writes mostly about food and travel.
 She also has column at Forbes USA (Forbes.com) titled "Miss Adventures", where she also writes about the same subjects.
 In addition, she is a writer for CNN Travel, the destination portal of CNN International.
 Aside from the aforementioned, Tiu maintains a personal blog, The Personal Blog of Cheryl Tiu. (www.cheryltiu.com), where she chronicles her personal adventures and often funny escapades.
 She is also an Tastemaker for the World's 50 Best Restaurants.

 Previously, she worked at the Philippines’ luxury lifestyle magazine Lifestyle Asia, under One Mega Group, for 12 years, with positions of deputy editor/ editor at large and publisher, and was responsible for maintaining the magazine's status as the No. 1 luxury magazine in the country, and for organizing the Royal Gala with the Queen Mother of Bhutan, among many other successful events.

 Tiu was also invited to come on board as a judge on Mediacorp's newest show "Eat List Star," along with hotelier Loh Lik Peng, Tippling Club owner/ chef Ryan Clift, Thai-American actor and host Uttsada Panichkul and radio DJ and TV host Simone Heng.
 Filming was completed in Singapore in March 2016 and episodes are currently running on the Channel News Asia and Lifestyle Toggle websites.

 Education

 Tiu is a graduate of the B.S.
 Communications Technology Management course at the Ateneo de Manila University in Quezon City, Philippines.
 While there, she entered the exchange student program and studied at the business school École supérieure des sciences commerciales d'Angers in the Budapest, Hungary campus and the Angers, France campus for a semester each.
-In 2009, she enrolled in the Columbia University Graduate School of Journalism for a six-week, post-graduate publishing course.
+She also enrolled at Columbia University's Graduate School of Journalism for a six-week, post-graduate publishing course.